Difference Between Lamb and Mutton [Are you being misled?]

 1. Color Difference: Lamb will have a pink appearance.
 Mutton will have a deep red color.

-2. Fat Difference: Lamb Chops will be leaner and have a fat cap on the outside.
-Mutton Chops will be much fatter throughout.
+2. Fat Difference: Lamb Chops or Lamb Kabobs will be leaner and have a fat cap on the outside.
+Mutton Chops and Mutton Kabobs will be much fatter but also tougher throughout.

 3. Size Difference: Lamb cuts will be about half the size of mutton cuts.
 Mutton cuts are much bigger than Lamb.